Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Skaven (razzan)

+The Skaven are rat-like humanoids living in tunnels, ruins, and hidden areas.
+They are highly cunning and ruthless, with a society driven by personal gain and constant infighting.
+Known for their stealth, larceny, and survival skills, Skaven are adept at infiltration and scavenging, often using poisons, diseases, and crude technologies to their advantage.
+They rarely cooperate with others and are notorious for betrayal.

 Totem: Zegen, the Rotten Ambition.
 Skills: Larceny, Subterfuge, Occultism, Discretion, Detection, Urban Life, Investigation, Brawl.
 Strong attributes: ?.